What Is the Battle of Armageddon and How Long Will It Last?

 What an incredible and amazing plan God has for us who love Him and His Son.
 But this doesn’t even scratch the surface to reveal all the plans He has in store for us.

-When Christ returns for the second time, the battle of Armageddon will be His forst order of business.
+When Christ returns for the second time, the battle of Armageddon will be His first order of business.
+This will culminate at the end of the seven year Tribulation period.

 The Ultimate Full Titles of Jesus Christ